-In this study, we investigated phylogenetic signal within a simulated disc galaxy, addressing three specific questions.
-First, we explored the dependence of phylogenetic signal on population density.
-Second, we investigated the dependence of phylogenetic signal on the uncertainties associated with the chemical abundances.
-Third, we studied the dependence of the properties of the phylogenetic trees with different regions of the simulated disc galaxy.
+In this study, we have investigated the phylogenetic signal within a simulated disk galaxy, addressing three specific questions.
+First, we explored the dependence of the phylogenetic signal on population density.
+Second, we investigated the dependence of the phylogenetic signal on the uncertainties associated with the chemical abundances.
+Third, we studied the dependence of the properties of the phylogenetic trees with different regions of the simulated disk galaxy.

-Approaching the first question, we explored the minimum number of stellar particles required to obtain phylogenetic signal and reconstruct the galaxy's evolutionary history.
-This was done because it is fundamental to be able to differentiate phylogenetic signal from noise and stochasticity.
-In this analysis we varied the number of stellar particles from 10 to 200 and found that using 100 stellar particles allowed for the reconstruction of this galaxy's history.
-For 100 stellar particles, the distributions of Robinson-Foulds distances (RFD) did not overlap when considering trees built from simulated and random data.
-The mean RFD considering trees from simulated samples was 0.93 with a standard deviation of 0.01, while the RFD considering trees from random chemical abundances was 0.87 with a standard deviation of 0.01.
-We also observed that the topologies of the trees built using the simulated and random data were different, supporting the conclusion that phylogenetic trees from simulated data were significantly different from random noise.
+Approaching the first question, we explored the minimum number of stellar particles required to obtain a phylogenetic signal and reconstruct the galaxy's evolutionary history.
+This was done because it is fundamental to be able to differentiate a phylogenetic signal from noise and stochasticity.
+In this analysis, we varied the number of stellar particles from 10 to 200 and found that using 100 stellar particles allowed for the reconstruction of this galaxy's history.
+For 100 stellar particles, the distributions of the RFD did not overlap when considering trees estimated from simulated and random data.
+The mean RFD considering trees from simulated samples was 0.93, with an SD of 0.01, while the RFD considering trees from random chemical abundances was 0.87, with an SD of 0.01.
+We also observed that the topologies of the trees estimated using the simulated and random data were different, supporting the conclusion that phylogenetic trees from simulated data were significantly different from random noise.

 In the second question, we studied the impact of uncertainties in the chemical abundances on the evolutionary history portrayed by the phylogenetic trees.
 In order to do so, we perturbed the chemical abundances of reference phylogenetic trees considering uncertainties in the range of 0.01 and 0.3 dex.
-As the uncertainty in abundances increases, the RFD between the original trees and perturbed trees also increases.
-Trees with uncertainties of 0.01 dex remain similar to the original tree having a mean RFD of 0.07 with standard deviation of 0.03, while those with 0.3 dex uncertainties deviate significantly, having a mean RFD of 0.50 and standard deviation of 0.04.
-However, even with uncertainties as high as $0.3 \, \text{dex}$, there was still retrievable phylogenetic signal when considering trees built from random chemical abundances.
-We report that the resolution of phylogenetic trees decreased with higher uncertainties and that the displacement of stellar particles within the trees becomes more pronounced as uncertainties increase.
-Finally we observed that for uncertainties below 0.08 dex, we could successfully reconstruct the galaxy's history, since the uncertainties do not significantly affected the age-ranking of nodes in the tree and the polytomies are not the domineering structure of the trees.
+As the uncertainties in the abundances increase, the RFD between the original trees and the perturbed trees also increases.
+Trees with uncertainties of 0.01 dex remain similar to the original tree, having a mean RFD of 0.07 with an SD of 0.03, while those with 0.3 dex uncertainties deviate significantly, having a mean RFD of 0.50 and an SD of 0.04.
+However, even with uncertainties as high as 0.3 dex, there was still a retrievable phylogenetic signal when considering trees estimated from random chemical abundances.
+We report that the resolution of phylogenetic trees decreased with higher uncertainties and that the displacement of stellar particles within the trees becomes more pronounced as the uncertainties increase.
+Finally, we observed that for uncertainties below 0.08 dex, we could successfully reconstruct the galaxy's history, since the uncertainties do not significantly affected the age ranking of the nodes in the tree and the polytomies are not the domineering structure of the trees.